siddiquiusman123/Car-Price-Predicition/README.md

 This project demonstrates a **complete end-to-end Machine Learning workflow**, from raw data preprocessing to deployment.

-It is designed to simulate a **real-world ML system**, where users can input car details and receive **instant price predictions** through an intuitive web interface.
+It simulates a **real-world ML system**, where users can input car details and get **instant price predictions** through a clean and interactive web interface.

 ---